CDC FoundationScience

 • 44.
 A Conversation with CDC Director Dr. Mandy Cohen

-We're bringing you a special episode this month, as our president and CEO sits down for a conversation with Mandy K. Cohen, MD, MPH, the new director of the CDC and the Agency for Toxic Substances and Disease Registry Administrator.
-Dr. Cohen has...
+We're bringing you a special episode this month, as our president and CEO sits down for a conversation with Mandy K. Cohen, MD, MPH, the new director of the Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and...

 • 43.
 The Eye of the Storm